 55+ Communities in Green Valley Recreation

-55places.com lists over 20 communities where residents are part of GVR or can opt into the amenity and lifestyles.
+55places.com lists over 40 communities where residents are part of GVR or can opt into the amenities and lifestyles.
 They range from large to small, affordable to luxurious.
-One of the most popular is Canoa Ranch, one of the most southern communities in the system.
-Its 2,500 homes come in a variety of styles and are priced from the high $100s to the high $300s.
+One of the most popular is Canoa Ranch.
+Its 2,500 homes come in a variety of styles and are priced from the mid $100s to the mid $700s.